Other Transaction Authorities in Government Contracting

 Other Transaction Agreements Allow the Most Flexibility

-Because OTAS don’t have as strict of requirements as traditional contracting methods, they offer for the most flexibility in terms of acquisition, development, and creativity.
+Because OTAs don’t have as strict of requirements as traditional contracting methods, they offer for the most flexibility in terms of acquisition, development, and creativity.
 They instead focus on the desired outcome of the project instead of worrying about strict rules and regulations.

 Diverse industry participation and emergence of new technologies is a priority for OTAs in government contracting.
 Since the goal is to keep expanding the government’s technological capabilities, having flexibility in this area is crucial for success.